Domestic Violence: Steps If Battered

 Steps if abused

 WARNING!
 Violence often gets worse when you try to leave or show signs of independence (taking a class or filing for divorce).
-Your assailant may become desperate if he feels he is losing control of you.
-He may decide that you have left for good and will take revenge out of malice and spite.
+Your assailant may become desperate if he or she feels they are losing control of you.
+He or she may decide that you have left for good and will take revenge out of malice and spite.
 Take special care.

 Call the police